 Here are the top reasons and benefits of quoting your international customers in their local currency.

-One of the keys to successful global expansion is providing flexible payment methods preferred by your customers.
+One of the keys to successful global expansion is providing flexible payment methods that are preferred by your customers, including the option to make international bill payments in their local currency.
 On the other hand, forcing your customers to accept the currency risk by invoicing in your currency can make your business less appealing.

+Invoicing in foreign currencies is simple.
+If you use the right international payments specialist and leverage a currency chart effectively, you can streamline your process.
+With MTFX, you don't need multiple foreign-denominated accounts to start foreign currency billing for international customers.
 Instead, you only need five minutes to register your account, complete with a full suite of global payment solutions, including multi-currency capabilities.
 That means your business can offer customers the chance to pay in the currency they have.

 With MTFX, you don't have to pay over the odds because our exchange rates are 3-5% more competitive than your bank, and our low transfer fees help you save on exchange rate margins.
+Your MTFX business account also comes with access to risk management tools and dedicated currency specialists to maximize the value of your foreign receivables.

 Register your account with MTFX today to enable your customers to pay in local currencies and to receive funds quickly.

-Billing international clients in their local currency can lead to smoother transactions and a better customer experience.
+Invoicing foreign companies and clients in their local currency can lead to smoother transactions and a better customer experience.
 However, it depends on exchange rates, payment processing fees, and both parties' preferences.

-Invoicing foreign customers in their local currency can make it easier for them to understand the cost, avoid unexpected exchange rate fluctuations, and streamline the payment process, making them more likely to pay promptly.
+Invoicing overseas customers in their local currency can make it easier for them to understand the cost, avoid unexpected exchange rate fluctuations, and streamline the payment process, making them more likely to pay promptly.

 Billing in a foreign currency can sometimes lead to faster payments, as customers may find settling invoices in their local currency easier.
 However, if there are delays in currency conversion, it could extend the payment timeline.